5 Mobile Marketing Strategies for Hotels

 In late March of 2014, Matt Cutts of Google, posted a blog indicating that mobile marketing queries would likely surpass PC searches.
 Is this surprising news?
 No, not if you consider how attached people are to their mobile devices.
 It stands to reason then that any business with a website, especially hotels, need to focus on providing not just mobile friendly content, but also mobile optimized content.
 Sadly, for many businesses, the idea of restructuring websites into a mobile friendly apparatus becomes a chore, and it is a chore that hotels should avoid.
 It is not that your hotel site does not need mobile, but what it needs is mobile optimization.
 Mobile friendly is a patch, but mobile optimization is 100 percent geared towards conquering the mobile hotel market.
 The good news is that there are a number of strategies that make the entire process easier.
 In this blog, we explore five mobile marketing strategies for hotels.

-1. Keep It Simple and Sweet (KISS)
+1. Keep your hotel mobile marketing It Simple and Sweet (KISS)

 The philosophy revolves around the fact that mobile searchers look for specific information, and they want it quick.
 With mobile marketing, there is no good reason to go into great detail though richer content should be available to mobile searchers.
 What mobile searchers want are fast loading sites.
 More than 50 percent of mobile searchers bounce to another site if the current site takes longer than 3-4 seconds to load.

-2. Make It Easy to Share
+2. Make your mobile content Easy to Share

 Social media is as much of the driving force behind mobile marketing.
 While mobile content is skinny, over 90 percent of the mobile crowd share media, such as photos.
 Making it easy for your visitors to share media about your site enables the mobile crowd to help you promote your hotel.